pokt-network/smt/docs/smt.md

 make SMTs valuable in applications like blockchains, decentralized databases, and authenticated data structures, providing optimized and trustworthy data storage and verification.

-Although any hash function that satisfies the `hash.Hash` interface can be used to construct the trie it is **strongly recommended** to use a hashing function that provides the following properties:

-- **Collision resistance**: The hash function must be collision resistant, in order for the inputs of the SMT to be unique.
-- **Preimage resistance**: The hash function must be preimage resistant, to protect against the attack of the Merkle tree construction attacks where the attacker can modify unknown data.
-- **Efficiency**: The hash function must be efficient, as it is used to compute the hash of many nodes in the trie.

-Therefore it is recommended to use a hashing function such as:

-- `sha256`
-- `sha3_256`/`keccak256`

-Or another sufficiently secure hashing algorithm.

 See [smt.go](../smt.go) for more details on the implementation.